Resume Annex

 Resume Annex vs Rezi

 Rezi has built a solid reputation as an AI-first resume builder, and for good reason.
-Its polished ATS-friendly templates, inline AI writing suggestions, and keyword optimization tools make it a genuinely capable product for job seekers who want a clean, professional resume quickly.
+Its polished recruiter-friendly templates, inline AI writing suggestions, and keyword optimization tools make it a genuinely capable product for job seekers who want a clean, professional resume quickly.
 If your primary goal is to produce a well-formatted resume with AI assistance and you are not worried about the broader job search workflow, Rezi delivers that experience well.

 That said, Rezi is fundamentally a resume creation tool.
 It helps you build a document, and it does that competently.
 Where it differs from Resume Annex is in scope.
 Resume Annex is designed around the full job search lifecycle — not just the resume, but ongoing market awareness, multi-board job discovery, and interview preparation.
 The goal is to give job seekers a single platform that stays useful after the resume is finished.

 The two products also differ in pricing and transparency.
-Resume Annex is $5 less per month than Rezi at the paid tier, offers a permanent free plan, and includes a deterministic ATS score in about 10 seconds with no account required.
+Resume Annex is $5 less per month than Rezi at the paid tier, offers a permanent free plan, and includes a deterministic callback score in about 10 seconds with no account required.
 Every AI-suggested change comes with an explanation of why it was made, so you stay in control of your own narrative rather than accepting edits blindly.
 If you want a resume builder that doubles as a career companion, the comparison below should help you decide which tool fits your situation.

 Side-by-side comparison